zamm-dev/zamm/ui/settings.md

 );
 ```

 To do this properly, we should define a CSS variable based on this value as well, and propagate this change throughout the app.
-However, that is a more extensive refactor that will be left as a TODO instead.
+However, that is a more extensive refactor that will be described in the "Updating base animation speed with standard duration" section of [`layout.md`](/ui/layout.md) instead.

 ## Sidebar mock navigation